DataONEorg/matlab-dataone/docs/walk-through.rst

 Matlab DataONE Toolbox Walk-through
 ===================================
-To understand the Matlab DataONE Toolbox , we'll step through an example by first connecting to a remote matlab server, installing the toolbox, and use the functions and classes provided.
-The steps are below:
+To understand the Matlab DataONE Toolbox, we'll step through an example by first connecting to a remote matlab server, installing the toolbox, and use the functions and classes provided with a sample soil mapping script.
+The goal of the toolbox is to help scientists manage runs of their scripts, and to track the history of each run in terms of its data inputs and outputs.

 .. sectnum::
 .. contents::